Dure: Operation

 The dure was formed as a group of natural villages.
 However, when natural villages are small, they grouped together to form a dure.
 In case of a large village, one natural village was divided into a few and made a dure.
-In addition, a few natural villages joined under the name 'Hap-dure' to expand the size of the dure by combining several small groups of dure.
+In addition, a few natural villages joined under the name 'hap-dure to expand the size of the dure by combining several small groups of dure.
 Dure had to have at least 10 members.
 This is because more than 10 people are efficient in working together and have the effect of increasing work.
 And the dure for agricultural production was mainly organized and operated intensively when the homogeneous work was carried out on planting and rice paddies.

-Dure's mobilization of the workforce was basically compulsory.
-Each family, one Jangjeong participate in the dure.
-Jangjeong is a term referring to the subject of the military service.
-In the Joseon Dynasty, military service was targeted at the ages of 16 to 60.
-There was a possibility that anyone over 16 could participate in the dure.
+The mobilization of the workforce under dure was basically compulsory.
+In each family, one jangjeong (person who could serve in the military), had to participate.
+In the Joseon period, military service was targeted at the ages of 16 to 60.